guysoft/CustomPiOS/src/dist_generators/dist_example/src/docker/README.md

 Building
 --------
-After you have the custom_pios image, you can execute run_docker_build.sh to build a custom pi os.
+After you have the CustomPiOS image, you can execute run_docker_build.sh to build a CustomPiOS.